 Are Mesothelioma Settlements Taxable?

-Mesothelioma compensation is generally not considered taxable income because it results from a personal injury.
+Mesothelioma compensation is generally not considered taxable because the income results from a personal injury.
 However, there are some exceptions, particularly with punitive damages in jury verdicts.

 “The key question to ask is: ‘What was the settlement […] intended to replace?’”